AngieYip/cyclemylyfe.github.io/README.md

 And lastly, after the player has selected his ideal game level, he is able to play the application.

 # For SCTF Members:
+Upon successfully login into the SCTF page, the SCTF member is able to view the SCTF page.

+As the SCTF member, he is able to amend the number of vehicles and pedestrians which the amendments will take place in the game itself.
+Also, should the he wants to have a more relistic game experience for the players, he can upload a 360 degree video into the application.

+After he has finalised the amendments, he will save the changes and the game will be amended based on the changes of the environment, number of vehicles and pedestrians that were set by the SCTF member.

 # VIDEO
  A YouTube link has being provided as a preview on how "CycleMyLyfe" works.